-The following section lists residual risks which could be caused by the device.
+The following section lists residual risks that might arise from the device.

-To reduce health risks and prevent dangerous situations, observe the safety instructions listed here as well as the safety instructions in the other chapters of these Operating Instructions.
+To reduce health risks and prevent dangerous conditions, observe the safety instructions listed here as well as the safety instruction in the other chapters of these Operating Instructions.

-Employment of the device in explosion-hazard zones require the observance of the Operating Instructions for "DKM/A-2 30x70 Module ATEX" including all hazard statements and warnings, therein.
+Employment of the device in explosion-hazard zones requires the observance of the Operating Instructions for"RVM/ UA-2 30x70 Module ATEX" including all hazard statements and warnings, therein.

-These Operating Instructions cannot cover all conceivable dangers because may dangers arise, not from the device itself, but from the respective media flowing through it.
+These Operating Instructions cannot cover all conceivable dangers because many dangers arise, not from the device itself, but from the respective media flowing through it.
 Always observe the appropriate safety data sheets when using hazardous media!